Normmatt/ags_aging/README.md

 * Then get the build tools from https://github.com/pret/pokeruby-tools.
 Copy the `tools/` folder into the repository directory.

-* You can then build fireemblem8 using `make` in the MSYS environment provided with devkitARM.
+* You can then build aging using `make` in the MSYS environment provided with devkitARM.